snowplow/documentation/docs/understanding-your-pipeline/destinations/index.md

 ### [Processing Required (Reverse ETL)](/docs/destinations/reverse-etl/index.md)

 This option should be used to forwarding segments or other aggregated data to downstream destinations.
-Snowplow partners with two vendors to offer this capability, [Census](https://www.getcensus.com/) and [Hightouch](https://hightouch.io/), however there are a variety of other vendors which offer alternative solutions in the [Modern Data Stack](https://snowplowanalytics.com/blog/2021/05/12/modern-data-stack/).
+Snowplow partners with one vendor to offer this capability, [Census](https://www.getcensus.com/), however there are a variety of other vendors which offer alternative solutions in the [Modern Data Stack](https://snowplowanalytics.com/blog/2021/05/12/modern-data-stack/).